About the Transition

-Effective January 1, 2022, CPS will move to a single provider for its defined contribution (DC) plans: AIG Retirement Services.
-This webpage is designed to help employees and retirees understand why we’re making this transition, what it means for you, and answer your questions.
+Effective January 1, 2022, CPS has moved to a single provider for its defined contribution (DC) plans: AIG Retirement Services.
+This webpage is designed to help employees and retirees understand why we’ve made this transition, what it means for you, and answer your questions.

 To enhance our employees’ access to a secure retirement, CPS offers optional, supplemental tax-deferred retirement plans, which are in addition to your earned pension benefits.
 These 403(b) and 457(b) defined contribution (DC) plans are an important retirement planning tool for many of our employees and retirees.

-As with all employer-sponsored DC plans, CPS engages professional financial services firms that offer investment products to our participants: AIG Retirement Services, Empower, and Voya.
-Effective January 1, 2022, AIG Retirement Services will be the district’s single DC plan provider.
+As with all employer-sponsored DC plans, CPS engages professional financial services firms that offer investment products to our participants.
+Prior to the transition, CPS engaged AIG Retirement Services, Empower, and Voya.
+Effective January 1, 2022, AIG Retirement Services is district’s single DC plan provider.

 CPS strives to offer high-quality retirement plans that evolve as the industry improves, and this transition follows an extensive internal review of our plans and service providers, as well as an RFP process seeking a sole provider in March 2021.
 An Evaluation Committee, including current and retired CPS staff, CTU representatives, and independent financial services experts who oversaw the four-month evaluation process, selected AIG Retirement Services as the strongest candidate and referred the committee’s recommendation to our Board of Education, who approved the recommendation at their September 22 meeting.

 Retirement Plans Offered

 In addition to the Chicago Teachers' Pension Fund, CPS offers union and nonunion employees two kinds of supplemental retirement plans — a 403(b) plan and a 457(b) plan.
 These are "defined contribution" (DC) plans, which differ in several ways from a "defined benefit" (DB) pension plan.